List of UK top-ten singles in 1962

 The UK Singles Chart is one of many music charts compiled by the Official Charts Company that calculates the best-selling singles of the week in the United Kingdom.
 Before 2004, the chart was only based on the sales of physical singles.
 This list shows singles that peaked in the top 10 of the UK Singles Chart during 1962, as well as singles which peaked in 1961 and 1963 but were in the top 10 in 1962.
 The entry date is when the single appeared in the top 10 for the first time (week ending, as published by the Official Charts Company, which is six days after the chart is announced).

 Ninety-two singles were in the top ten in 1962.
-Seven singles from 1962 remained in the top 10 for several weeks at the beginning of the year, while "(Dance With The) Guitar Man" by Duane Eddy & the Rebelettes, "Rockin' Around the Christmas Tree" by Brenda Lee and "The Next Time"/"Bachelor Boy" by Cliff Richard and The Shadows were all released in 1962 but did not reach their peak until 1963.
-"Moon River" by Danny Williams with Geoff Love and His Orchestra, "Midnight in Moscow" by Kenny Ball & His Jazzmen and "Stranger on the Shore" by Mr Acker Bilk were the singles from 1961 to reach their peak in 1962.
+Eight singles from 1961 remained in the top 10 for several weeks at the beginning of the year, while "The Next Time"/"Bachelor Boy" by Cliff Richard and The Shadows and "Dance On!" by The Shadows were both released in 1962 but did not reach their peak until 1963.
+"Midnight in Moscow" by Kenny Ball & His Jazzmen, "Stranger on the Shore" by Mr Acker Bilk, "Let There Be Drums" by Sandy Nelson and "Happy Birthday Sweet Sixteen" by Neil Sedaka were the singles from 1961 to reach their peak in 1962.
 Twenty-three artists scored multiple entries in the top 10 in 1962.
 Chubby Checker, The Four Seasons, Frank Ifield, Joe Brown and Tommy Roe were among the many artists who achieved their first UK charting top 10 single in 1962.

-The 1961 Christmas number-one, "Moon River" by Danny Williams, remained at number one for the first two weeks of 1962.
+The 1961 Christmas number-one, "Moon River" by Danny Williams, remained at number one for the first week of 1962.
 The first new number-one single of the year was "The Young Ones" by Cliff Richard and The Shadows.
 Overall, twelve different singles peaked at number-one in 1962, with Elvis Presley (4) having the most singles hit that position.

 Background

 Multiple entries

-Ninety-two singles charted in the top 10 in 1962, with eighty-five singles reaching their peak this year.
+Ninety-two singles charted in the top 10 in 1962, with eighty-six singles reaching their peak this year.
 "When My Little Girl is Smiling" was recorded by Craig Douglas and Jimmy Justice and both versions reached the top 10.

 Twenty-three artists scored multiple entries in the top 10 in 1962.
 The Shadows secured the record for most top 10 hits in 1962 with six hit singles, four of which were with Cliff Richard.

 Frank Ifield was one of a number of artists with two top-ten entries, including the number-one single "I Remember You".
 Adam Faith, Bobby Darin, Duane Eddy, Karl Denver and Neil Sedaka were among the other artists who had multiple top 10 entries in 1962.